 Fluctuation in petroleum prices.

 Ban on single-use plastic.

-In March 2019, ExxonMobil announced to construct a polypropylene plant in Baton Rouge facility, Louisiana in order to increase the production capacity in the Gulf Coast area by 450,000 tons annually.
+In March 2019, ExxonMobil announced to construct a polypropylene plant in the Baton Rouge facility, Louisiana in order to increase the production capacity in the Gulf Coast area by 450,000 tons annually.

-In January 2019, Nayara Energy invested $850 million to expand into petrochemical business by setting up a polypropylene plant in Gujarat.
+In January 2019, Nayara Energy invested $850 million to expand into the petrochemical business by setting up a polypropylene plant in Gujarat.

 The major players profiled in the global polypropylene resin market include SABIC, Braskem, LyondellBasell Industries Holdings B.V., Borealis AG, China Petroleum Corporation, Exxon Mobil Corporation, PetroChina Company Limited, Chevron Philips Chemical Company, INEOS, LG Chem, Formosa Plastics Corporation, Saudi Polymers LLC, Tasnee, Sumitomo Chemical Co., Ltd., and Reliance Industries Limited among others.

 The global polypropylene resin market has been analyzed through the following segments: